 Different computers order their multi-byte data words (i.e., 16-, 32-, or 64-bit words) in different ways in RAM.
 Each individual byte in a multi-byte word is still separately addressable.
-Some computers order their data with the most significant byte of a word in the lowest address, while others order their data with the most significant byte of a word in the lowest address, and this was formerly a topic of heated debate.
+Some computers order their data with the most significant byte of a word in the lowest address, while others order their data with the most significant byte of a word in the highest address.
+There is logic behind both approaches, and this was formerly a topic of heated debate.